Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Experiments

 \textbf{Evaluation Protocols.} To validate the effectiveness and generalization capability of the proposed model, we consider two main evaluation protocols.
 (1) \textit{Unified Training and Evaluation}, where a single model is jointly trained on five HSI restoration tasks, namely Gaussian denoising, Gaussian deblurring, super-resolution, image inpainting, and spectral band completion.
 (2) \textit{Zero-Shot Generalization}, where the trained model is directly evaluated on unseen degradation types, specifically motion deblurring and Poisson denoising, without any fine-tuning.
 Detailed configurations for each degradation (\eg, noise levels, blur kernels, sampling ratios) are provided in Section C of the supplementary material.

-\textbf{Implement Details.} All experiments are conducted using PyTorch on a single NVIDIA GeForce RTX 4090 GPU.
-We use the AdamW optimizer with \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\), an initial learning rate of \(1 \times 10^{-4}\), an L1 loss as the objective function, and a batch size of 4.
+\textbf{Implementation Details.} All experiments are conducted using PyTorch on a single NVIDIA GeForce RTX 4090 GPU.
+We use the AdamW optimizer with \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\), an initial learning rate of \(1 \times 10^{-4}\), and $L_1$ loss as the objective function, and a batch size of 4.
 The model is trained for 3,000 epochs on natural-scene HSIs and 1,500 epochs on remote sensing HSIs.

-\textbf{Evaluation Metrics.} To quantitatively evaluate the restoration quality, we employ two standard image quality metrics: Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM)~\cite{SSIM}.
+\textbf{Evaluation Metrics.} To quantitatively assess the quality of image restoration, we employ three widely used metrics: Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM)~\cite{SSIM} for evaluating spatial fidelity, and Spectral Angle Mapper (SAM)~\cite{SAM} for assessing spectral accuracy.